top of page

 Learners should be taught how to keep themselves safe online and the importance of having strong passwords and never sharing their personal information online.

-CTS is committed to ensuring all learners are safe and this policy should be read in conjunction with the CTS Acceptable Use ICT Policy and Safeguarding and Prevent Policy.
+CTS are committed to ensuring all learners are safe and this policy should be read in conjunction with the CTS Acceptable Use ICT Policy and Safeguarding and Prevent Policy.

 Images and Videos

-Staff must not upload photos or videos to any social media or other website or blog without the express consent of the learner (or in the event of them being under the age of 18), their parent or their guardian.
+Staff must not upload photos or videos to any Social Media or other website or blog without the express consent of the learner (or in the event of them being under the age of 18), their parent or guardian.

 E-mail

-When communicating with external organisations or learners via e-mail, your allocated CTS email address should be always used.
-Never contact an external organisation or learner from a private email address.
+When communicating with external organisations or learners via e-mail, your allocated CTS email address should be used at all times.
+Never make contact with an external organisation or learner from a private email address.
 Be conscious of the written word and if it could be misconstrued by the recipient, leading to spurious allegations against you.

 Although the CTS network is protected by anti-virus software, it is still possible for an email containing a virus to arrive in a member of staff’s inbox.
 Attachments should only be opened if they are from a known and trusted source.
 Files ending in .exe must never be opened.